Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README.md

 #### *Proposed as "Quantiphi Project"*

-### New update on project: Making attempts to change the code compatible with TensorFlow 2.x version and other APIs
+### New update on project: Modified the code to TensorFlow 2.x version compatible and other APIs.
+Please, look at file starting with "TF2_" and make respective changes to loss function in order to work with different losses.
+Also, the cross-platform mobile application for this project is included as separate repository @[Application link]( https://github.com/srikanthmandru/TFLite-Flutter-Super-Resolution-App ).
+Working on different ideas and code for that will not be available here.
+(Please, contact me for details on research work!!!)

 ## Summary